tencent cloud

 3.3. spec.instanceSpec.user is the username of ElasticSearch, required

-3.4. spec.instanceSpec.password is the ElasticSearch password, required
+3.4. spec.instanceSpec.password is the password of ElasticSearch, required

-3.5. spec.instanceSpec.url is the ElasticSearch connection address, required
+3.5. spec.instanceSpec.url is the ElasticSearch address, required

-3.6. spec.instanceSpec.labels is used to add custom tags to metrics, with key-value pair type, optional
+3.6. spec.instanceSpec.labels is used to add custom tags to metrics, with key-value pair type, optional.

 3.10. spec.exporterSpec.shards indicates whether to query index statistics of all in a cluster, including shard level statistical information.
 Boolean type, optional, default value is false.